12th grade reading list for students aged 17-18

 Midnight’s Children by Salman Rushdie

 A Booker prize-winning novel set in newly independent India.
-In this long, sometimes circuitous story, packed with historical and political detail, Saleem in one of 1,000 children, all born at the stroke of midnight, who possess a telepathic gift.
-A startling novel that is ideal to provoke discussion within 12th grade classes.
+In this long, sometimes circuitous story, packed with historical and political detail, Saleem is one of 1,000 children, all born at the stroke of midnight, who possess a telepathic gift.
+A startling novel that is ideal for provoking discussion within 12th grade classes.

 The Road by Cormac McCarthy